 "Do you know of a good bookstore around here?"
 I asked the cashier as she handed me an enormous spinach salad and slice of cheese pizza at this unfamiliar restaurant in this unfamiliar town.
 We had found this low-slung eatery in the downtown area, sandwiched between Thai cuisine and a bar, if I remember correctly.
-The Thai food had been nixed.
+Thai food had been nixed.

-I thought he would choose the Water Slides with Friends idea as his one excursion out of town before school began, not the Go to a New Town with Just Mom and Stay in a Hotel with Pool idea.
+I thought he would choose the 'Water Slides with Friends' idea as his one excursion out of town before school began, not the 'Go to a New Town with Mom and Stay in a Hotel with Pool' idea.
 But he chose me, or more likely, he chose the hotel, pool, and promised trip to the mall.

 One of the first buildings I noticed when we arrived in town.
 On the side mural, floating on the puffy clouds and barely visible in this shot, are two painted heads of Jerry Garcia and Dr. Martin Luther King, Jr., gazing benevolently down on all the peaceful brothers and sisters of this small metropolis.

 By the time we'd arrived at the pizza place, we had been in town for awhile - we'd already shopped, stayed overnight, wandered around the local mall, and eaten way too many Willy Wonka candies.
 These treats came out of a clear-fronted vending machine with tubes and slides for our candy to roll down before dropping into our plastic tub.
 We ate them while window shopping.
 We went back for seconds.
 And thirds.
 His choice.
 The longer we chewed these sweet-sour, alien-to-any-natural-process tidbits, the more neon our tongues became.
 My stomach began to wonder if it could handle much more of this 'his choice' agenda - at least concerning food.